telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

         make coverage INSTALL_DIR=~

-*NOTE*: Functional tests relying in debug traces are expected to fail under coverage execution.
+*NOTE*: Functional tests relying in debug traces are expected to fail under coverage execution (e.g. notification_different_sizes or not_posix_regex_idpattern.test).
 This is due to the LM_T macros used by the debug traces are disabled in the coverage code build, as they add "noise" in condition coverage.
 This way coverage reports are more useful.